 So, Does Physical Therapy Work?
 And When Do You Need to Go?

 From the moment we’re able to walk–even crawl–it seems the world is conspiring against us to break our bodies down.
-In fact, even leaving the womb, we can experience substantial physical trauma.
+In fact, there is substantial physical trauma in childbirth.

 Really, life might as well be one laundry list of injuries, aches, and pains.

 You could attempt to lead a sedentary life to avoid getting hurt.
 But then you leave yourself open to the many pitfalls of being inactive (which include the breakdown of your musculoskeletal system and posture).

 As such, most of us should lead active lifestyles with lots of exercise and movement.
 Just ask your local physician and literally every other health expert out there.